gangeli/NaturalLI/README.md

 Otherwise, likely you'll have to set a few options to configure.
 For example:

-    --with-scala=/path/to/SCALA_HOME    # scalac should be in bin/ --with-java=/path/to/JDK_HOME       # javac should be in bin/ --with-protoc=/path/to/PROTOC_HOME  # protoc should be in bin/protoc
+    --with-scala=/path/to/SCALA_HOME    # scalac should be bin/scalac
+    --with-java=/path/to/JDK_HOME       # javac should be bin/javac
+    --with-protoc=/path/to/PROTOC_HOME  # protoc should be bin/protoc
     --enable-debug                      # compile with -O0 -ggdb (and enable profiler + asserts)

 In addition, a number of environment variables are very likely to be